ProgrammedThought/Text-Summarizer/README.md

 ### Data Transformation
 Since our data is Text.
 To prepare our data for input to the model, we used the pretrained BertTokenizer ('bert-base-uncased') to convert the text into a sequence of tokens.
-Followed by a glove embedding layer to create numerical representation of the tokens and assemble them into tensors, with the shape (30522, 256).
+The [CLS] and [SEP] tokens were added to the start and end of each sequence, and the sequences were padded using a fixed size padding.
+The tokens were further converted into a numeric representation where each word was mapped to its corresponding index in the vocabulary.
+This was followed by an embedding layer that has a size of (30522, 256) where 30522 is the size of the vocabulary and 256 is the embedding size.
+This was done to create numerical representation of the tokens and assemble them into tensors.

 ```python